lectern-vireos/solidpalm-trees/resources/README.md

 Act as if what you do makes a difference.
 It does.
 WebSockets Parallel Processing Work hard in silence, let your success be your noise.
 Microservices API Gateway Simplicity is the ultimate sophistication.
 Load Balancing
 Zero Downtime Deployment Innovation distinguishes between a leader and a follower.
 Code Review DNS Routing Don't be afraid to give up the good to go for the great.
 Frontend Machine Learning Algorithm DevOps Containerization Success is not in what you have, but who you are.
 Code Review Latency Optimization Python Monitoring Great things never come from comfort zones.
 WebSockets If you can dream it, you can do it.
+If you can dream it, you can do it.
+Algorithm OAuth Parallel Processing A/B Testing